Charles Colson: Awards and honors

 From 1982 to 1995, Colson received honorary doctorates from various colleges and universities.

 In 1990, The Salvation Army recognized Colson with its highest civic award, the Others Award.
-Previous recipients of the award include Barbara Bush, Paul Harvey, US Senator Bob Dole and the Meadows Foundation.
+Previous recipients of the award include Barbara Bush, Paul Harvey, US Senator Bob Dole, and the Meadows Foundation.

 In 1993, Colson was awarded the Templeton Prize for Progress in Religion, the world's largest cash gift (over $1 million), which is given each year to the one person in the world who has done the most to advance the cause of religion.
-He donated this prize, as he did all speaking fees and royalties, to further the work of Prison Fellowship.
+He donated the prize, as he did all speaking fees and royalties, to further the work of Prison Fellowship.

 In 1994, Colson was quoted in contemporary Christian music artist Steven Curtis Chapman's song "Heaven in the Real World" as saying:

 In 1999, Colson co-authored How Now Shall We Live? with Nancy Pearcey and published by Tyndale House.
 The book was winner of the Evangelical Christian Publishers Association 2000 Gold Medallion Book Award in the "Christianity and Society" category.
 Colson had previously won the 1993 Gold Medallion award in the "Theology/Doctrine" category for The Body co-authored with Ellen Santilli Vaughn, published by Word, Inc.

 On February 9, 2001, the Council for Christian Colleges and Universities (CCCU) presented Colson with the Mark O. Hatfield Leadership Award at the Forum on Christian Higher Education in Orlando, Florida.
 The award is presented to individuals who have demonstrated uncommon leadership that reflects the values of Christian higher education.
 The award was established in 1997 in honor of US Senator Mark Hatfield, a long-time supporter of the council.

 In 2008, Colson was presented with the Presidential Citizens Medal by President George W. Bush.

 Later years

-In 2000, Florida Governor Jeb Bush reinstated the rights taken away by Colson's felony conviction, including the right to vote.
+In 2000, Florida Governor Jeb Bush reinstated the rights which were taken away by Colson's felony conviction, including the right to vote.

 On March 31, 2012, Colson underwent surgery to remove a blood clot from his brain after he fell ill while speaking at a Christian worldview conference.
 CBN erroneously reported on April 18, 2012, that he died with his family at his side but Prison Fellowship later (12:30 am on April 19 and again at 7:02 am) pointed out that he was still alive as of that moment.

 Death

 On April 21, 2012, Colson died in the hospital "from complications resulting from a brain hemorrhage".
+Memorial services were held at Colson's home congregation, First Baptist Church in Naples, Florida, and at Washington National Cathedral.
+In a homily delivered before about 1,200 people gathered for the service at the Washington Cathedral, Timothy George, dean of Beeson Divinity School, remarked that, "Chuck Colson was a Baptist but he had a passion for Christian unity that reached far beyond his own denomination."